selleyf/picoCTF-Writeups/Vault-Door-Series/vault-door-1.md

 print(python_code)
 ```

-we can use it to create a script which assign characters to a string and thus building flag:
+we can use it to create a script which assign characters to a string and thus builds the flag:

 ```python
 flag = ['']*32